lme4/lme4/misc/notes/options.md

 # Top-level

-These parameters should be definitely be retained as explicit arguments to `[g]lmer`, because they're very basic and very commonly used (and more generally, they affect *what* model is fitted rather than *how* it is fitted).
+These parameters should be all be retained as explicit arguments to `[g]lmer`, because they're very basic and very commonly used (and more generally, they affect *what* model is fitted rather than *how* it is fitted).